 The Coppertown Mining Museum features various exhibits dating back to prehistoric times.
 While in Calumet, check out the Copper Country Firefighters History Museum, a fire station built in 1898, where vintage firefighting tools and photos of 1930s-era firetrucks on sleigh runners are on display.

 The Upper Peninsula is known for being rich in natural resources.
 See how one mine owner used those riches to show off his own at the beautiful Laurium Manor Mansion, a 45-room house adorned with rare and luxurious materials from floor to ceiling.
-The mansion does welcome hotel guests, but you can find a wide range of lodging options throughout the peninsula.

 STAY IN THE LOOP